 What should I do if I have a privacy complaint?

-If you have a complaint regarding the way your personal information has been handled by our Practice, please put it in writing and address it to Dr Alvin Ting.
+If you have a complaint regarding the way your personal information has been handled by our Practice, please put it in writing and address it to the practice manager Mrs Nicole Baker.
 We will acknowledge receipt of your complaint within 14 days, and endeavour to provide a full response within 30 days of receipt.

 Should you be dissatisfied with our response, you may lodge your written complaint with the Victorian Privacy Commissioner at https://www.privacy.vic.gov.au and/or the Victorian Health Services Commissioner at http://www.health.vic.gov.au.